samposm/kpp-helsinki/README.md

         PATH=$PATH:$KPP_HOME/bin

-    (Assuming you used the name `kpp-helsinki` for the directory in step 2, and assiming you created the `kpp-helsinki` directly under your home directory.
+    (Assuming you used the name `kpp-helsinki` for the directory in step 2, and assuming you created the `kpp-helsinki` directly under your home directory.
 Otherwise, modify the first line accordingly.)

 5. Finally, close the shell, and open a new one.
 Now you can try to run